-In my last column, I reviewed my research and analyzed on how people hold, touch, and view mobile phones and tablets.
+In my last column, Part 1 of this series, I reviewed my research and analyzed on how people hold, touch, and view mobile phones and tablets.
 I even provided some guidelines on how to design for touchscreen mobile devices.
 Now, I’m going to explain how I arrived at those guidelines, going into more detail about everything I’ve learned.
 Looking beyond simple design tactics, this column describes what people actually do and will help you to understand why they interact with their phones and tablets the way they do.

 Design Guidelines for Fingers, Touch, and People

 For many years, I have performed foundational research, as well as research that was incidental to my design work.
 From this research, I have learned a great many things about how people hold, touch, and view smartphones.
 In fact, because I had gathered data on many different things, it had actually started to get confusing.